Richard Bonney: Religious career and works

-In 1997 he was ordained as a priest in the Church of England.
+In 1996 he was ordained as a priest in the Church of England, with other information suggesting this was in 1997.
 His work on religious pluralism, and particularly his study on Jihad from Qur'an to Bin Laden (2004), has been frequently cited.
 In 2008 he published False Prophets.
 The Clash of Civilizations and the Global War against Terrorism and in 2009 The Nazi War on Christianity: the Kulturkampf Newsletters, 1936-1939.
 Together with Tridivesh Singh Maini and Tahir Malik, he published Warriors after War.
 Indian and Pakistani Retired Military Leaders Reflect on Relations between the Two Countries, Past, Present and Future (2011).